scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

    Actual t-distribution (orange) and assumed t-distribution (blue).
    When simulating a t-distribution based on a lognormal curve, T does not follow the assumed shape.
-This causes practical concerns with poor probability coverage and increased Type I Error. :label:`tcurve`
+This can cause poor probability coverage and increased Type I Error when using traditional hypothesis testing approaches. :label:`tcurve`

 With N=20, the assumption is that with a probability of 0.95, T will be between -2.09 and 2.09.
 However, when sampling from a